EXPERTISE

 Competition & State Aid

-The interface between restrictive covenants over land in England and Wales which restrict competition and the Competition Act 2008 and Articles 101 and 102 of the Treaty on the Functioning of the European Union, requires Andrew’s advice to be sought on such covenants.
+The interface between restrictive covenants over land in England and Wales which restrict competition and the Competition Act 2008 requires Andrew’s advice to be sought on such covenants.
 These covenants may be void under the relevant law in force since 6th April 2011.
 His consideration of the ECJ decision in Groupement des cartes bancaires (September 2014) as applicable to land agreements potentially within Chapter I Competition Act 1998 has been published in the European Law Reporter (2014 no. 12).
-Competition law and the effect of that law on land covenants in England and Wales will not be changed to any real extent post BREXIT.
-The new Chapter 21 in the new edition of Andrew’s book on restrictive covenants (see below under publications) deals with this important aspect of land law which is often either overlooked, or misunderstood.
-This aspect of the law is now being brought into sharp focus by the effect of the Covid pandemic on retail businesses and the consideration of changes of use where trading covenant issues arise, and also in the light of the decision of the Supreme Court in Peninsular Securities Ltd. v Dunnes Stores (Bangor) Ltd. on 19th August 2020 which changes the law of restraint of trade where applicable to trading and other such covenants.
+Competition law in England and Wales and the effect of that law on land covenants in England and Wales has not been changed post BREXIT.
+Chapter 21 in the current edition of Andrew’s book on restrictive covenants (see below under publications) deals with this important aspect of land law which is often either overlooked, or misunderstood.
+This aspect of the law was brought into sharp focus by the decision of the Supreme Court in Peninsular Securities Ltd. v Dunnes Stores (Bangor) Ltd. (2020) which changed the law of restraint of trade where applicable to trading and other such covenants.

 WHAT OTHERS SAY